Shopping Guide

 When to leave the pod page

-Stay here when the decision is still about the pod family itself.
-Leave this page when the real question becomes a larger refillable setup, a mod, or a broad hardware comparison that goes beyond compact pod systems.
+Stay with pod categories when the decision is still about the pod family itself.
+Move to refillable kits when the question becomes a larger setup, a mod, or a broader hardware comparison.

 The easiest way to avoid the wrong order is to keep the choice tied to the family name, compare the product photos, and then use the final listing to confirm the exact pod or battery match.